 - What storage classes does OSS provide?

+The storage class of a bucket or an object.
 OSS provides the following storage classes to cover a variety of data storage scenarios from hot data to cold data: Standard, IA, Archive, and Cold Archive.
-OSS Standard storage provides high-reliability, high-availability, and high-performance object storage services that can support frequent data access.
-OSS IA storage is suitable to store infrequently accessed data (an average of once or twice per month) that require long-term storage (at least six months).
+Standard storage provides high-reliability, high-availability, and high-performance object storage services that can support frequent data access.
+You can use the IA storage class to store data that is accessed once or twice a month and requires long-term storage of at least six months.
 In addition, IA storage offers a lower storage unit price than Standard storage.
-OSS Cold Archive storage is suitable for storing cold data over a long period of time.
+Cold Archive storage is suitable for storing cold data over a long period of time.
 For more information about the storage classes, see Overview.

 - Will Alibaba Cloud use the data that I store in OSS?

-Alibaba Cloud does not use or release any of your data without authorization.
-Alibaba Cloud only processes user data based on your service requirements or requirements of laws and regulations.
-Please refer to the Service terms for details.
+Alibaba Cloud does not use or release your data without authorization.
+Alibaba Cloud processes user data only based on your service requirements or requirements of laws and regulations.
+For more information, see Service terms.

 Yes, Alibaba Cloud developers also use OSS to store authorized data for many projects.
 These projects rely on OSS to perform key business operations.

 - How does OSS ensure availability when my OSS service experiences bursts of traffic